AdilAbubacker/AdilAbubacker/README.md

 🚀 Full Stack Developer | 🧠 Problem Solver | 🔧 Systems Thinker

 I'm a results-driven Full Stack Developer with a passion for building high-performance distributed systems.
-I architect scalable systems that make both users and developers smile.
+I write code that make both users and developers smile.
 With a strong foundation in data structures and algorithms, and hands-on experience leading full-scale projects, I thrive at the intersection of backend robustness and frontend finesse.

 ---